devopsgroup-io/catapult/README.md

 **What makes Catapult different?**

-* Catapult is an open source, complete, and distributed architecture
+* Catapult is an open-source, complete, and distributed architecture
 * Catapult only orchestrates - it is not required to run your infrastructure
 * Catapult uses platform native shell scripting rather than configuration management tools such as Chef, Puppet, or Salt
 * Catapult features Gitflow workflow while enforcing exactly matching, branch-driven environments
 * Catapult features a unique software workflow model - upstream or downstream
 * Catapult overlays seamlessly with Scrum methodology
-* Catapult is very cost effective
+* Catapult is very cost-effective

 *Go ahead, give* **Catapult** *a* **shot**.